annaesvensson/yellow-help/1-en/how-to-change-the-system.md

 `unlisted` = page is not visible, but can be accessed with the correct link
 `shared` = page is not visible, but can be included in other pages

-## Software update
+## Website update

-You can use a [web browser](https://github.com/annaesvensson/yellow-update) or the [command line](https://github.com/annaesvensson/yellow-core) to update a website.
-Your website will show if updates are available.
-After updating your website, you can see in the log file which extensions have been updated.
-Detailed information can be found in the documentation for the respective extension.
+You can use a [web browser](https://github.com/annaesvensson/yellow-update) or the [command line](https://github.com/annaesvensson/yellow-core) to update your website.
+You decide when you want to update your website.
+There's also a [what's new page](what-s-new).
+Here you'll find information about the latest product changes and published extensions.
+Detailed information can be found in the documentation for each extension.

 ## Log file